LegGodt0/Coding-Dojo/README.md

 </ul>

 <ul>
-	<h3>In addition to this, notes have been created.
+	<h3 align="center">In addition to this, notes have been created.
 These notes cover both Java Fundamentals and OOP</h3>
 	<h5>Java Fundamentals</h5>
 	<li>Arrays</li>
 	<li>Lists</li>